-Area 60's population of 3,437 single family residences consists mainly of homes that are grade 7's, 8's and 9's.
+Of Area 60's population of 3,634 single family residences, over one third of the homes were built on or after 2000.
+The majority of homes in the area are grade 7's, 8's and 9's.
 The area has a number of sites with mobile homes, accessory dwellings and vacant sites mixed throughout.
 Current development of plats is evident wherever zoning and presence of sewers allow.
 There is a developing population of upper grade homes in both newly platted areas and on single sites utilizing the acreage available.
-The area provides a variety of neighborhoods and housing types from entry level to luxury.
+Improved sales range from a variety of housing types from entry level to luxury.

 The area is divided into three subareas.
-Subarea 1 is located at the northern end of the area and contains the large, newer plat of Woodside at McGarvey Park which is coded as Neighborhood 5.
+Subarea 1 is located at the northern end of the area and contains the large, 2001-2004 year built plat of Woodside at McGarvey Park.
 This plat has grade 8, 9 & 10 homes, with some having views.
 The northeastern portion of Subarea 1 consists of older, more modest homes and manufactured homes.
 Two of the area's four lakes - Lake Desire & Shady Lake are located in this subarea.

 Subarea 2 is located in the southwest quadrant of the area.
-The northwest portion of this sub-area has plats of older, modest homes and the remainder of the area is rural and is populated with homes which vary in grade and size, with higher grade homes sprinkled throughout.
+The northwest portion of this subarea has plats of older, modest homes.
+The remainder of the subarea is rural and is populated with homes which vary in grade and size, with higher grade homes sprinkled throughout.

-Subarea 3 is located in the southeastern quadrant and is predominantly rural in nature with a couple of plats of newer, good quality homes.
+Subarea 3 is located in the eastern quadrant and is predominantly rural in nature with a couple of plats of newer, good quality homes.
 The area's remaining two lakes - Shadow Lake & Spring Lake are located in this subarea, as is the Lake Youngs reservoir.
-There is a minimal sewer service available in the area and what is available is located in the northwest portion of the area in various plats, around Shady Lake & Lake Desire.
-Public water is available in much of the area, however private water systems are heavily relied upon.
-Various forms of sensitive areas are common in this area.
+There is minimal sewer service available in this subarea with the only available sewer service mostly centered in the northwest portion of the subarea in various plats, around Shady Lake & Lake Desire.
+Public water is available in a significant portion of the subarea, however private water systems are also heavily relied upon.
+Various forms of sensitive areas are common in this subarea.